Skip to content

 49 Length of npcdata.limit int Maximum of 10

-50-59 npcdata.limit int[] lists of flags slots that needs to be false for the entity to exist
+50-59 npcdata.limit int[] lists of flags slots where any needs to be false for the entity to exist

 60 Length of npcdata.data int Maximum of 10